 And the seasons!
 Though some moving from the East Coast may be underwhelmed, Bend does have a four-season year.
 With beautiful foliage change in the fall, white, winter wonderlands in the winter, rainy, mild days inviting the trees and flowers to bloom in the spring and dry, sunny, warm summers that invite a float on the river or a dive into the nearby Cascade Lakes.

-As for our sunrise and sunsets, the only world that seems fitting is “Spectacular”.
+As for our sunrise and sunsets, the only word that seems fitting is “Spectacular”.
 With big open skies and the backdrop of the Cascade Mountains, the vast array of pinks, oranges, purples and blues never disappoints.
 In fact, watching the sun rise or set is a frequent and popular activity for locals.
 It really is worth waking up for!